divyannns/Doctor-Appointment-system/README.md

-A Doctor Appointment System is a digital solution designed to revolutionize the process of scheduling and managing appointments between healthcare providers and patients.
+The Doctor Appointment System is a digital platform designed to simplify and automate the process of booking and managing appointments between patients and healthcare providers.
+This system eliminates traditional manual methods like phone calls and paperwork, providing a faster, more efficient solution that enhances the patient experience and optimizes healthcare operations.
-It replaces traditional manual appointment booking methods with an automated and streamlined system that offers:

- .
-Convenience
- .
-Efficiency
- .
-Improved Patient Experience

-This system leverages modern technology to simplify the appointment booking process, reduce waiting times, optimize resource allocation, and enhance overall healthcare service delivery.
+Key Features
+Online Booking:
+Patients can schedule appointments anytime, anywhere via a website or mobile app.

+Real-Time Availability:
+View doctor availability in real-time to avoid scheduling conflicts.

+Notifications and Reminders:
+Automated reminders to reduce missed appointments and improve time management.

+Efficient Schedule Management:
+Doctors can easily manage their schedules and resources to enhance productivity.